Reserve study: Qualifications and levels of service

 In addition to the above types of Reserve Studies, note that there are different levels of professional engagement.
 These typically fall into the categories of independently prepared reserve studies, an integrated Reserve management plan, or a Consulting engagement.

-Typically Excluded Common Area Components
+Typically excluded common area components

 Some common area components may have been left out of your reserve study or been included in the component list as an “excluded item” and not been funded for.
 These components will typically fall into one or more of the categories listed below.